Federal holidays in the United States: History

 New Years Day celebrates the beginning of the new calendar year on January 1.
 The July 4th Independence Day commemorates the United States Declaration of Independence in 1776.

 On October 3, 1789, at the request of the U.S. Congress, President George Washington issued a Thanksgiving proclamation designating November 26, 1789 as a day of "public thanksgiving and prayer" for the "People of the United States".
 Thanksgiving has been proclaimed in the U.S. for various months and days of the week, including March, August, September, November, December, and on Sundays.
 Since 1941, it has been celebrated on the fourth Thursday in November.

 Celebrated on December 25 around the world, Christmas is the day that Christians remember the birth and incarnation of Jesus Christ.
 In the United States, Christmas Day as a federal or public holiday is sometimes objected to by various non-Christians, usually due to its ties with Christianity.
 In December 1999, the Western Division of the United States District Court for the Southern District of Ohio, in the case Ganulin v.
 United States, denied the charge that Christmas Day's federal status violated the Establishment Clause of the Constitution, ruling that "the Christmas holiday has become largely secularized", and that "by giving federal employees a paid vacation day on Christmas, the government is doing no more than recognizing the cultural significance of the holiday".

 George Washington's Birthday became a federal holiday in 1879.
 In 1888 and 1894, respectively, Decoration Day (later Memorial Day) and Labor Day were created.
 Armistice Day was established in 1938 to honor the end of World War I, and the scope of the holiday was expanded to honor American soldiers who fought in World War II and the Korean War when it was renamed Veterans Day in 1954, commemorating all veterans.

 In 1968, the Uniform Monday Holiday Act gave several holidays "floating" dates so that they always fall on a Monday, and also established Columbus Day.

-In 1983, President Ronald Reagan signed the bill that created Dr. Martin Luther King Jr. Day.
+In 1983, President Ronald Reagan signed the bill that created Martin Luther King Jr. Day.
 It was first observed three years later, although some states resisted making it a state holiday.
 It was finally celebrated both nationally and by each of the states in 2000.
-Dr. King's birthday is January 15.
+King's birthday is January 15.

 On June 17, 2021, President Joe Biden signed the law that made June 19 a federal holiday.
 Officially designated as "Juneteenth National Independence Day", Juneteenth commemorates June 19, 1865, symbolic of the ending of slavery in the United States at the conclusion of the American Civil War.